filecoin-project/filecoin-docs/docs/store/store-and-retrieve.md

 1. Go to [plus.fil.org/miners](https://plus.fil.org/miners/).
 1. Using the table, find a miner that suits your needs.
 For the sake of this tutorial, look for a miner that is:
+2.
     a.
 Close to you.
     a.
-Offering verfied-data deals for 0 FIL.
+Offering verified-data deals for 0 FIL.

 1. Once you have found a suitable miner, copy their `miner_id` from the **Miner ID** column:

     ![](./images/store-and-retrieve/miner-x-listings.png)